-In Hertz, the number of oscillations per second is measured.
+The number of vibrations per second is measured in hertz.

 1 MHz = 1,000 kHz = 1,000,000 Hz (one megahertz - one thousand kilohertz - one million hertz)

 1 GHz = 1000 MHz = 1,000,000 kHz = 1,000,000,000 Hz (one gigahertz - one thousand megahertz)

 Radio waves - electromagnetic waves with frequencies up to 3 THz, propagating in space.
 Electromagnetic waves appear in the space around conductors with electric current.
 Radio waves are mainly used for organizing radio communications, for radiolocation, cooking, and sometimes for medical purposes.

 Meter and shorter radio waves are used to communicate with spacecraft units.
 Cubsat signals are mostly transmitted at the frequencies of 135 MHz and 433 MHz.

 We can use an RTL-SDR type radio to receive the signal.
 It is represented by a software-defined radio (SDR) - a radio station, in which the main part of digital signal processing is done by an ordinary personal computer.

 This makes it much cheaper and reduces radio station dimensions.
 Direct connection with a computer allows users to assess the received signal in a wide frequency band visually, as well as to learn such concepts as frequency, amplification, modulation, etc.